emmercm/igir/docs/output/path-options.md

         └── pokemon yellow.gb
 ```

-When combined with a [DAT](../dats/introduction.md), the ROMs will be written with a standardized name, but the output subdirectory structure will match the input:
+when combined with a [DAT](../dats/introduction.md), the ROMs will be written with a standardized name, but the output subdirectory structure will match the input:

 === ":fontawesome-brands-windows: Windows"